As an Amazon Associate I earn from qualifying purchases.

 If you don’t have a tumbler but have a compost pile, the best practices listed above are still your best bet of keeping it safe.
 There are a few options specific to composting in a pile that can be helpful.

 First off, you may want to consider locking up your compost or pit composting.
 If you use something like a wood-side box to put compost on (like below) you might consider adding a fourth side and a top.
-Unless a bear is really intent on getting in, simply making less convenient can be deterrent enough.
+Unless a bear is really intent on getting in, simply making it less convenient can be deterrent enough.

 Pit composting is an excellent method of hot composting that is both quick and (usually) safe from animal disturbance.
 Think of it as an old root cellar or storm cellar.
 You simply dig a hole and add doors or a cover to it.
 This type of pile heats up well and stays more active during cold winters.
 However, it can be more difficult to aerate properly and get compost out of so be sure of your limitations if this is your plan.

 If you do want to compost in an open pile you’ll need to be very careful about the types of scraps you are adding.
 You may want to consider composting food scraps in a tumbler before adding them to your pile or even adding in a method such as Bokashi composting to help reduce the attractiveness of scraps.
-Bokashi composting works anaerobically in a sealed container and pickles/ferments your scraps.
+Bokashi composting works anaerobically in a sealed container and pickles/ferment your scraps.
 This makes them significantly less attractive to bears, even if you only leave them in your bucket for a couple of weeks and then add them into your garden.

 Something I would not try in my efforts to repel bears is peeing on your compost.
 While this has several benefits (which we wrote about here) there is very little conclusive evidence that human urine is actually a bear deterrent.
 In fact, some sources report that your pee might actually attract curious bears.
 So, until there is some more conclusive evidence, marking your territory might just be off the table.